2014 Student Handbook, School of Architecture & Interior Design

 No open flames, such as candles or matches shall be allowed in the classrooms or studio spaces.
 Each student is responsible to maintain the above standards in and near his or her work area.
 Inspections may be conducted at any time during the semester by the School Dean, the University Loss Control Director, the University’s insurance representative, or other regulatory authorities.

-NOTE: Students shall abide by the regulations, policies and by-laws of Andrews University and the School of Architecture, Art & Design as stated in the University Bulletin, University Student Handbook, and The School of Architecture, Art & Design Handbook.
-The School of Architecture, Art & Design may require any student to withdraw from the program whose work fails to meet the School requirements or whose conduct does not comply with standards.
+NOTE: Students shall abide by the regulations, policies and by-laws of Andrews University and the School of Architecture & Interior Design as stated in the University Bulletin, University Student Handbook, and The School of Architecture & Interior Design Handbook.
+The School of Architecture & Interior Design may require any student to withdraw from the program whose work fails to meet the School requirements or whose conduct does not comply with standards.

 CAPP (Curriculum Advising and Program Planning)